danielvie/myportfolio/cv/components/Sidebar.typ

             industry working with control, guidance, navigation, Model Based Design using Matlab/Simulink and I have solid programming skills in C/C++/Python for embedded systems.
-            I am passionate about innovating engineering solutions and thrive in dynamic environments surrounded by enthusiastic individuals.
+            I am passionate about innovative engineering solutions and thrive in dynamic environments surrounded by enthusiastic individuals.
         ]